 Equipment under leased assets is amortized on the straight-line method over the shorter period of the lease term or the estimated useful life of the equipment.
+Subscription-based information technology arrangements are amortized on the straight-line method over the shorter of the subscription term or the estimated useful life of the underlying IT asset.
 Such amortization is included in depreciation and amortization in the financial statements.

-Land improvements 15 to 20 Years

-Buildings and improvements 20 to 40 Years

-Equipment 3 to 7 Years

-Right-to-use lease assets 3 to 7 Years
+Land improvements15 to 20 YearsBuildings and improvements20 to 40 YearsEquipment3 to 7 YearsRight-to-use lease assets3 to 7 YearsRight-to-use subscription IT assets3 to 7 Years